KatharaFramework/kathara-lab-checker/check-priorities.md

 ## Summary of Ranges

-The checks are categorized into specific ranges, according the following table.
+The checks are categorized into specific ranges, according to the following table.

 | **Range Start - End** | **Category**                       | **Description**                               |
 |-----------------------|------------------------------------|-----------------------------------------------|